 This is an outstanding achievement for a committee and its member supporters in less than a year of existence.

-Until her tragic death in October 2011, the club were led by its chairman Miss Tracy St Clair Pearce whose wish was to see the club recognised.
+Until her tragic death in October 2011, the club was led by its chairman Miss Tracy St Clair Pearce whose wish was to see the Association become a KC recognised Lancashire Heeler Club.
 A long known supporter of rare breeds, Miss St Clair Pearce campaigned strongly for health and the dogs themselves to come before any club or owner interest.
 Under her stewardship the Association has encouraged many newcomers into the breed and supported and sponsored a new breed database enabling owners and breeders to share health and breed information about their dogs, together with pedigrees and photographs.
-The database now holds over 6500 pedigrees and will be archived to the Kennel Club Library.
+The database now holds over 6500 pedigrees and will eventually be archived to the Kennel Club Library.

 The next AGM of the Lancashire Heeler Association will be held in April 2014.
-Full details can be found on the Lancashire Heeler Association's website
+Full details can be found on the newly recognised Lancashire Heeler Club's website